Phil Appreciation Activities – 2017

 Health Management and Policy N206 CPHB

-Administrative 1st Floor N174 CPHB
+Administrative 2nd Floor S268 CPHB

-Student Commons 2nd Floor CPHB mailbox area
+Student Commons 2nd Floor CPHB kitchen/bulletin board area

 Preventive Intervention Clinic SE257 GH

 State Hygienic Lab 134 HLI